A Holistic Approach – The Secret To Treating Demodectic Mange

 • Yeast issues

 Your dog may not show outward symptoms, but both are present.
 Self-repair is hampered by the additional stress the mites create, which is why immune support is important to recovery and remission.

 Sometimes Demodex will reproduce faster than we can kill the mites.
-When we see treatment stall, or recurrence of the condition after treatment ceases, this is a sure sign the immune system is not strong enough to maintain control.
+When we see this, stalled treatment, or recurrence after treatment ceases, these are sure signs that the immune system is not strong enough to maintain control.
 It’s important to get aggressive about immune support.
 Learn more here.

 You’ll also want to check out this video on easy immune-building tricks by respected holistic vet and immunology expert, Dr. Gerald Buchoff.

 A weakened immune system does not self-repair and may continue to decline because of the immunosuppressive properties of yeast and the mites.
 You must resolve these issues.

 The four key areas that need support are digestion, yeast control, detox, and immune function.
 If you’re interested in learning more, visit the Immune Function section here.
 It’s packed with ideas on how to help support your dog’s health and healing.

 4. De-yeast your dog.

 Mites eat cellular proteins, systemic yeast, dietary yeast, and/or sugar in the system.
 We can’t do anything about cellular proteins but we must reduce your dog’s yeast.

 Candida internally and Malassezia on the skin make things much harder for your dog.
 Yeasts are destructive pathogens that sabotage immune health, impair recovery, increase itching, cause painful irritation, odor, infection, and loads of other problems.
 It’s a stubborn enemy that usually needs to be attacked from both the inside and out.

 - Treat the skin with a special medicated anti-fungal shampoo meant for Malassezia.
 It may be the single most important part of the quick resolution for body yeast.
 We recommend using this shampoo twice a week for 3 weeks, then dropping down to once a week.
 If you’re also using Mite Avenge, bathe on non-treatment days.